Now Accepting Applications for the 2017-2018 Teva Pharmaceuticals Internship Program!

 During the Program, students work closely with College staff and experts from a variety of fields related to forensic science, healthcare, and community action.
 Through hands-on activities students are trained using the same tools and methods these professionals use in their respective fields.
 Students gain an understanding of social justice while learning about careers in STEM in a safe, engaging environment.
 They also develop the tools necessary to prepare for their futures and address issues that directly affect their communities.

-Any rising 10-12th grader currently enrolled at a school in the Philadelphia School District (including charter schools) is welcome to apply.
+Any rising 11-12th grader (will be in 11th or 12th grade in Fall 2017) currently enrolled at a school in the Philadelphia School District (including charter schools) is welcome to apply.
 There are no costs to enroll or be enrolled in the program.

 Interested students must submit a completed application form accompanied by the following items: